 |Mendeleev’s Approach for periodic law||Modern approach for the periodic law|

-|Chemical properties and Physical properties of the elements are the periodic functions of the atomic mass of the corresponding elements.||Chemical properties and Physical properties of the elements are the periodic functions of the atomic numbers of the corresponding elements.|
+|Chemical properties and physical properties of the elements are the periodic functions of the atomic mass of the corresponding elements.||Chemical properties and physical properties of the elements are the periodic functions of the atomic numbers of the corresponding elements.|

 Q-4) On the basis of quantum numbers, justify that the sixth period of the periodic table should have 32 elements.

 Ans.)
-In a periodic table containing elements, a period shows the value of principal quantum number (n) for the furthest shells.
+In a periodic table containing elements, a period shows the value of a principal quantum number (n) for the furthest shells.
 Every period starts with the filling with the principal quantum number (n).
 And n’s value for the 6th period is equal to 6.
 Now, for n = 6, the azimuthal quantum number (l) can have “0, 1, 2, 3, 4” values.